Last Updated on by

 ✓ Beware that things cost more than they appear

-Listed prices never include tax, which are normally an extra 14%.
-And then there’s the tip you’re expected to pay at restaurants and bars, and for other services.
+Listed prices never include tax, which is normally an extra 14%.
+On top of that is the tip you’re expected to pay at restaurants and bars and for other services.
 (See tip on tipping.)

-✓ Check these sites for more Vancouver travel tips, info, and events
+✓ Favorite sites for more Vancouver travel tips, info, and events

 - Airbnb’s City Guide: It compiles the insider tips from hosts around the city.
 It’s better than Google Reviews, TripAdvisor, Yelp, or whatever else.